solo-io/packer-plugin-arm-image/pkg/builder/embed/bins/README.md

-Place qemu binaries in this folder.
+Use the _download_binaries.sh script to place qemu binaries in this folder, so they are embedded in the binary.